-Quoting famous words by Outkast while addressing SRNL staff at his Though he is excited to lead SRNL first all-hands meeting, Johney proudly stated, "The South's got something to say," reinforcing his belief that this region is poised for national recognition in cutting-edge solutions.
+Quoting famous words by Outkast while addressing SRNL staff at his first all-hands meeting, Johney proudly stated, "The South's got something to say," reinforcing his belief that this region is poised for national recognition in cutting-edge solutions.
 Johney's arrival at SRNL is timely with the development of the Advanced Manufacturing Collaborative which he calls a "strategic asset for SRNL" to provide a foundation to advance cutting-edge technologies to support economic development in the region.